 That means that Total VPN’s server network stretches to just 30 countries.
-That’s not particularly impressive when compared with some of the major players in the industry, like ExpressVPN or NordVPN, which have upwards of two or three thousand servers found in almost 100 countries.
+That’s not particularly impressive when compared with some of the major players in the industry, like NordVPN or Surfshark which have upwards of two or three thousand servers found in almost 100 countries.

 This lack of geographic diversity and number of servers means that performance suffers.
 Anyone who’s hoping to choose from a large number of servers or who needs to rely on VPN service being available worldwide for travel would be better off looking elsewhere.